I have hernia/prolapse

 If you suspect you have a hernia or prolapse please see your Doctor before commencing any exercise program.
 You may be referred to a specialist physiotherapist.
 More information on how to find a specialist Physical Therapist near you here.
 The core sections of MUTU System is likely to be safe for you, but should be conducted only with your health care provider’s knowledge and blessing.

-If you are suffering with hernia, pelvic organ prolapse (POP) or any pelvic or abdominal discomfort or pain, MUTU System Limited expressly recommends you do not start any exercise program without individual medical diagnosis and advice.
+If you are suffering with hernia, pelvic organ prolapse (POP) or any pelvic or abdominal discomfort or pain, MUTU Holdings Limited expressly recommends you do not start any exercise program without individual medical diagnosis and advice.
 Please see the ‘Medical Concerns’ section.